PaulienVa/rugbymatch/exercices/Ex3.md

 or use the `all-open maven plugin` which will do that work for you.
 In this workshop we will choose the explicit option.

+Then there are two ways to inject your dependencies into your Spring beans.
+Either by field injection or by constructor injection.
+Using the latter, you have nothing to do but add your dependencies into the constructor.
-Next to that, you should know to integrate spring into a Kotlin application, is the `lateinit` modifier.
-Each property that is initialized through dependency injection, should be marked with this modifier. `lateinit` can only be used together with the `var` modifier.
+To inject your dependencies on fields it gets a but more difficult.
+You need to know about the `lateinit` modifier.
+Each field that is initialized through dependency injection, should be marked with this modifier. `lateinit` kan only be used together with the `var` modifier.
 Properties annotated with those modifiers are not allowed to have custom getters and setters.

 ### a - Scoring board
 In the file [ScoringBoard.kt](./../src/main/kotlin/com/paulienvanalst/rugbymatch/game/ScoringBoard.kt), we will make a class called `ScoringBoard` which is a Spring component.